dilan-dio4/easybase-website/react.markdown

 }
 ```

-You can build the query visually, then call it by name in code!

-I'm using the same card-like component from our `Home` component.
+I'm using the same *card-like* component from our `Home` component.
 Here's a screenshot of my web app for reference ([full source available here](https://github.com/easybase/example-react-project)):

 <img data-jslghtbx class="custom-lightbox lazyload w-100" alt="Easybase react visual component" data-src="/assets/images/posts_images/react-13.png" />

-Note that there are other optional parameters for the `Query()` function such as *sortBy* and *limit*.
-One of the most powerful options is the ability to add *customQuery* object to overwrite the values detailed in the visual query.
-The structure and function of the query stay the same, but you can edit the values that are queried by.
+Note that there are other *optional* parameters for the `Query()` function such as *sortBy* and *limit*.
+One of the most **powerful** options is the ability to add a *customQuery* object to overwrite the values detailed in the visual query.
+The structure and function of the query stay the same, but you can edit the values that are queried.
 For example, if we wanted to look for products with a price of over $12 rather than $100.
 We can set the *customQuery* parameter to `{ price:  12 }` programmatically.
-This is suited well for situations in which you have conditional options in your interface that affect the current query.
+This is suited well for situations in which you have **conditional options in your interface that affect the current query**.

 <br />

 ## Conclusion

 Deploying a serverless React or React Native application is made accessible with Easybase.io + `easybase-react`.
-Take a look at the [Github repo](https://github.com/easybase/easybase-react) for some more information on usage and installation.
-We successfully created a web app that features a backend database, user authentication, sign in/sign up workflow, easy-to-use visual queries, and secure user-corresponding backend storage.
+Take a look at the [Github repo](https://github.com/easybase/easybase-react) for some more information on *usage* and *installation*.
+We **successfully created a web app** that features a backend database, user authentication, sign in/sign up workflow, easy-to-use visual queries, and secure user-corresponding backend storage.

 Thanks a lot for reading!
-Please be sure to share this article using the social buttons below.
+Please be sure to **share this article** using the social buttons below.
 Regarding any questions or concerns, feel free to use the 'Leave a message' form.

 **Read more**: